EnvoyAI/examples/FAQ.md

 LABEL com.envoyai.network=true
 ```

+*Note: if you don't allow network access (the default), the docker container will not have a /etc/hosts file, and thus requests to localhost will not work*
 #### Why can't I see GSPS Annotations
 Our testing viewer, does not currently support GSPS.
 We hope to provide this feature soon.
 In the mean time you can use
 the free desktop viewer [Weasis](https://sourceforge.net/projects/dcm4che/files/Weasis/).
 After importing your study,